Kabul University: Since 2021

 Following the Fall of Kabul (2021), the university fell under Taliban control.
 The Taliban replaced Chancellor Mohammad Osman Babury, a longtime KU professor and expert on medicinal plants, with Mohammad Ashraf Ghairat, a Taliban fighter and former journalism student.
 Critics noted that Ghairat had no qualifications beyond running a small madrassah, and believes he was installed for his loyalty to the Taliban.
 At least 70 faculty members at the university resigned following Ghairat's installation, with the remainder demanding the Taliban rescind the installation.
 Ghairat had pledged to "rid Kabul University of Western and infidel thoughts" and to impose a policy of segregation, stating, "As long as real Islamic environment is not provided for all, women will not be allowed to come to universities or work.
 Islam first."

 In October 2021, Ghairat was replaced by Osama Aziz, who holds a doctorate in Islamic Jurisprudence (Sharia law).
 As of December 2021 classes were still suspended and research at the university had come to a standstill.
 Faizullah Jalal, a university worker and a critic of the Taliban, was arrested in 2022.

 Kabul University reopened on 26 February 2022, with female students attending in the morning and males in the afternoon.
 Other than the closure of the music department, few changes to the curriculum were reported.

 In December 2022, Kabul University banned women from attending like other public universities in Afghanistan, to comply with the Taliban's education ban on women.
 In March 2023, women protested outside of the university's entrance by reading their books.

+Allegations of discrimination and restrictions (since 2021)

+Following the return of the Taliban to power in August 2021, Kabul University has been the subject of multiple reports concerning restrictions on academic freedom and allegations of discriminatory practices affecting students and faculty.

+According to student accounts and media reports, university authorities introduced a compulsory pledge requiring adherence to specified interpretations of Islamic law and behavioral codes (Sharia law).
+Reported provisions include observance of religious practices, prescribed dress codes, and restrictions on activities such as listening to music, photography, and unsupervised movement on campus.
+The pledge also requires students to affirm obedience to governing authorities and prohibits contact with political organizations.